Sleep apnea: Causes, Symptoms and Treatments

 Surgery

+In some cases, when CPAP ventilation therapy does not work or is not well tolerated, surgery may be considered.
 There are several types of operations designed to reduce snoring and breathlessness.
-However, their effectiveness is relatively low and apneas tend to recur some time after the procedure.
+However, their effectiveness is relatively low, and apneas tend to recur sometime after the procedure.
 There is not enough evidence to recommend these interventions for people with mild to moderate sleep apnea.

 • Uvulo-palato-pharyngoplasty (UPPP).
 This operation involves removing the uvula and part of the soft palate, which vibrate during snoring, so as to clear the airways and facilitate the passage of air.
 It is performed under general anesthesia.
-It is effective in reducing snoring, but does not prevent the throat from sagging.
-It is only effective on apnea in 50% of cases;
+It is effective in reducing snoring but does not prevent the throat from sagging.
+It is only effective on apnea in 50% of cases.

 • Tonsillectomy and adenoidectomy.
 These procedures involve the surgical removal of tonsils and adenoids, lymph nodes located in the throat.
 If they are very swollen, which often happens in children, they can obstruct the passage of air and cause apnea.
-This operation is mainly offered in cases of obstructive sleep apnea syndrome in children;
+This operation is mainly offered in cases of obstructive sleep apnea syndrome in children.

 • Nose and sinus surgery.
-It is useful if the apneas are related to an abnormality of the nasal septum or the sinuses which interferes with breathing;
+It is useful if the apneas are related to an abnormality of the nasal septum or the sinuses which interferes with breathing.

 • Tracheotomy.
 This “radical” operation is reserved for people with very severe apnea and for whom CPAP ventilation is not effective.
 It is therefore very rarely offered.
 It consists of creating an opening in the trachea, below the throat.
 This “hole” allows air to enter the lungs without passing through the throat at night.
-It can be blocked during the day to resume normal breathing;
+It can be blocked during the day to resume normal breathing.

 • Surgery for weight loss.
 When sleep apnea is due to severe obesity, losing weight can act effectively on apnea.
 Bariatric surgery, reserved for severe obesity, can reduce the severity of apnea.